- 11 Dec 2025

 Add a Job

-- Click the Add Job button at the upper right of the Jobs screen (Figure 2).
+- Click Add Job (Figure 2).

 - Fill out the fields on the Add Job drawer (Figure 3) as follows:

-- Updated After: Select the date and time that Flashpoint data must be updated after in order to be ingested.
+- Updated After: Select the date and time that Flashpoint Ignite data must be updated after in order to be ingested.

-- Updated Before: Select the date and time that Flashpoint data must be updated before in order to be ingested.
+- Updated Before: Select the date and time that Flashpoint Ignite data must be updated before in order to be ingested.

 - Click Submit to submit the request for the ad-hoc Job.